 This web site is designed for accessibility.
 Content is obtainable and functional to any browser or Internet device.
 This page's full visual experience is available in a graphical browser that supports web standards.
 See reasons to upgrade your browser.

-Dr. Rosenthal has represented the United States Government in numerous bilateral and multilateral consultations and in international meetings, including at the IAEA, at NPT Review Conferences in 1990, 1995, and 2000, and in the Nuclear Suppliers Group and the Zangger Committee.
+Dr. Rosenthal has represented the United States Government in numerous bilateral and multilateral consultations and in international meetings, including at the IAEA, at NPT Review Conferences in 1990, 1995, and 2000 (See NPT Review Conferences), and in the Nuclear Suppliers Group and the Zangger Committee.
 He was part of the first senior level U.S. delegation to visit the DPRK to discuss nuclear nonproliferation issues.

 Dr. Rosenthal holds a Ph.D. in Physics from Cornell University and is a Fellow of the American Physical Society.
 He taught physics at Rutgers University and Swarthmore College and has a B.A. in Physics and Mathematics from Wesleyan University in Connecticut.